 Judging by the number of cherries, and the number of people I saw, I wouldn't hold out on seeing these at the market.

 Most of the cherry farms, also sell natural honey since bees help take care of the trees.

-I then stopped by the Community Center to check out the craft fair they were having, and to try my first deep fried cherry burrito.
+I then stopped by the Community Center to check out the craft fair they were having, and to learn about the local delicacy of a deep fried cherry burrito.

-I asked where to buy it and I was simply told to head towards the smoke.
+I asked where it was and I was simply told to head towards the smoke.

 I drilled the woman about preparation techniques and was a little crestfallen when she told me it contained cherries jubilee.

 They have all these fabulous fresh cherries around them, but they used jarred jubilee in this concoction?
 It gets worse.
 The jubilee is placed in a tortilla and then deep fried.

 It's dusted with sugar and topped with whipped cream.
 Ok, so it’s not Tasting Page friendly, but I am all about eating local so I walked to find a seat to eat this processed product.
 I was encouraged to find the shell light and crisp with a semi-sweet cherry mixture inside that I had expected to be much more gelatinous and syrupy.
 I guess the low expectations worked out.

 I wanted to visit one last orchard before I headed back, so I picked the largest in the valley, Villa del Sol.
 It feels like the Disneyland of the area with big flags and signs as you enter.

 There were displays on the do's and don'ts of picking.
 Most encourage you to gently pull the cherry off the stem, leaving it on the tree for the next harvest, but you can also use scissors to cut the stem.